fenago/apache-cassandra/lab_8.md

 ### The primary key

 The most important part of designing your data model is how you define the primary key of your tables.
-As mentioned previously in this chapter, primary keys are built at table-creation time, and have the following
+As mentioned previously in this lab, primary keys are built at table-creation time, and have the following
 options: